-Caperton, a Federalist, was the representative for Virginia's 7th congressional district from 1813 to 1815.
+Caperton was the representative for Virginia’s 7th congressional district and was a Federalist.
+He served from 1813 to 1815.

 From May 1813 to Mar 1815, Caperton missed 88 of 352 roll call votes, which is 25.0%.
 This is worse than the median of 18.4% among the lifetime records of representatives serving in Mar 1815.
 The chart below reports missed votes over time.